Generic Name: cytarabine (sye-TAYR-a-been)

 Important safety information:

-- Cytarabine may cause drowsiness or dizziness.
+- Cytarabine may cause dizziness.
 These effects may be worse if you take it with alcohol or certain medicines.
 Use cytarabine with caution.
 Do not drive or perform other possibly unsafe tasks until you know how you react to it.

 - Do not receive a live vaccine (eg, measles, mumps) while you are taking cytarabine.
 Talk with your doctor before you receive any vaccine.